This course is expiring, etc. etc. etc.

 1. Describe the prevalence, characteristics, symptoms, and implications of social anxiety disorder (SAD) in youth.

-2. Outline research findings pertaining to SAD in young people, including what’s known about diagnostic subtypes, measures for children of different ages, and parental assessments.
+2. Explain research findings pertaining to SAD in young people, including what’s known about diagnostic subtypes, measures for children of different ages, and parental assessments.

 3. Discuss how identifying subtypes of SAD in youth and using valid, age appropriate measures can help improve assessment, treatment, and outcomes in youth.

-4. Highlight age-related differences in fear and avoidance in youth with SAD.
+4. Analyze age-related differences in fear and avoidance in youth with SAD.

-5. Summarize the rationale, methods, and results of studies examining subtypes of social anxiety in youth and the validity of the SWAIY measure.
+5. List the rationale, methods, and results of studies examining subtypes of social anxiety in youth and the validity of the SWAIY measure.

-6. Evaluate ways in which study implications can help clinicians target and improve treatment for SAD in youth and how they can inform future research.
+6. Assess ways in which study implications can help clinicians target and improve treatment for SAD in youth and how they can inform future research.